bitfinity-network/tech-docs-bitfinity-evm/docs/interact/metamask.md

 ![MetaMask-create-bitfinity-rpc](/img/metamask_create_bitfinity_rpc.png)

 :::note
-All the EVMC RPC endpoint URLs and chain IDs can be found on our [Networks](../getting-started/network-endpoints.md) page.
+All the Bitfinity RPC endpoint URLs and chain IDs can be found on our [Networks](../getting-started/network-endpoints.md) page.
 :::

-Click `Save`, and you should see `EVMC Testnet` is now the network selected in MetaMask.
+Click `Save`, and you should see `Bitfinity Testnet` is now the network selected in MetaMask.
 To see MetaMask in action, we will connect it to [Remix] and perform some transactions.

 ## Deploying an ERC-20 Token using Remix